 Using harsh cleaners can strip the coating and could leave your phone more vulnerable to scratches.
 James LeBeau, an associate professor of materials science and engineering at MIT, told us that any cleanser with an abrasive agent will likely scratch the surface, so those should be avoided entirely.

 A screen’s scratch-resistant properties won’t get ground down by cleaning agents, but stripping that protective coating is still a problem.
 That’s why Apple also suggests not using household cleaning products to clean your iPhone, including bleach.
 Bar Keepers Friend, for example, states that its abrasive formula may harm the protective layer.
 Bon Ami states not to use glass with coatings.

 They may be the go-to for cleaning your desk but keep them away from your phone.
 The paper can shred, making the debris on your phone much worse.
 Paper towels can even end up leaving scratches on your screen.

 Since many newer phones have a protective coating, rubbing alcohol can wear it away quicker over time, causing your phone to be more prone to scratches.
 Make sure to check for alcohol in product ingredients on any “safe to use” phone screen cleaners.
 Apple says to avoid alcohol when cleaning its devices.

-Some makeup removers may have chemicals that can be harsh to an electronic screen.
-LeBeau suggests avoiding makeup remover and instead use a soft cloth with a little bit of water.
+Some makeup removers may have chemicals that can be harsh on an electronic screen.
+LeBeau suggests avoiding makeup remover and instead using a soft cloth with a little bit of water.

 Your phone is delicate, so blowing an intense amount of air into its portals can cause some damage, specifically to your mic.
 Tech companies, like Apple, specifically warn not to use compressed air.